 - We offer reasonable and necessary medical and support services to manage your terminal illness under a plan of care established by the hospice team and your attending physician.

-- While pain relief and patient comfort are key components of hospice care, treating your physical needs is only part of our care program.
+- While pain relief and patient comfort are key components of hospice and palliative care, treating your physical needs is only part of our care program.

 - Our medical social workers provide emotional and psychological counseling and guidance.